jaessy77/g2/README.md

 [![Build Status](https://travis-ci.org/synthetos/g2.svg?branch=master)](https://travis-ci.org/synthetos/g2) [![Issues in Ready](https://badge.waffle.io/synthetos/g2.svg?label=ready&title=Ready)](http://waffle.io/synthetos/g2) [![Issues in Progress](https://badge.waffle.io/synthetos/g2.svg?label=in%20progress&title=In%20Progress)](http://waffle.io/synthetos/g2)

+# What differs this fork from others

+Development of a new daughter board (shield) for the Arduino Due

 # g2core - Master Branch

 g2core [master](https://github.com/synthetos/g2/tree/master) is the stable branch.
 New features are developed in feature branches and merged into the edge branch, and after thorough testing are merged here to master.